Anemia from Iron Deficiency

 - Endurance training

-- Digestive conditions such as Crohn’s disease or surgical removal of part of the stomach or small intestine
+- Digestive conditions such as Crohn’s disease or surgical removal of part of the stomach or the small intestine

 - Certain drugs, foods, and caffeinated drinks